 Database: We recommend you use an enterprise-quality database for production use of Red Hat Quay.
 Postgres is used as an example in this document.
 Other options include:

-- Key-value database: Redis is used to serve non-critical data to your Red Hat Quay configuration.
+- Key-value database: Redis is used to serve live builder logs and Quay tutorial content to your Red Hat Quay configuration.

 - Red Hat Quay: The quay container provides the features to manage the Quay registry.

 Chapter 4.
 Set up Red Hat Quay services

-Deploying Red Hat Quay on OpenShift requires you to create a set of yaml files that you use with the
+Deploying Red Hat Quay on OpenShift requires you to create a set of yaml files.
+Although the

 oc command is used to configure the Red Hat Quay registry here, you could use the OpenShift web UI instead, if you prefer.

 Refer to Appendix A for the contents of these yaml files.

 Here are a few things to keep in mind: